Adjustments to Income

 Types of Moves Qualifying as a Permanent Change of Station

-• Move from one permanent post of duty to another — Relocation between military assignments due to a military order.
+• Move from one permanent duty station to another — This includes a transfer between permanent duty stations under military orders.

-• Move from last post of duty to home or a nearer point in the United States — Must occur within 1 year of ending active duty or within the period allowed under the Joint Travel Regulations.
+• Move from the last permanent duty station to home or to a nearer point in the United States — The move must generally occur within 1 year after ending active duty or within the period allowed under the applicable military regulations.

 Special Considerations for Spouses and Dependents

-• If a service member deserts, is imprisoned, or dies while on active duty, a permanent change of station for the spouse or dependent includes a move to:
+If a member of the Armed Forces deserts, is imprisoned, or dies while on active duty, a move by the spouse or dependent may qualify as a permanent change of station if the move is to:

-• The member’s or spouse’s home of record
+• The member's home of record, the spouse's home of record, or

-• If the military moves the service member and their spouse or dependents to different locations, these moves are treated as a single move to the new main job location.
+If the military moves a service member and the member's spouse or dependents to different locations, the moves are generally treated as a single move to the service member's new permanent duty station for purposes of determining deductible moving expenses.

 Eligibility and Reporting

-• Only members of the Armed Forces on active duty who move due to a military order qualify to claim the moving expense deduction under current law (through 2025).
+• Only members of the Armed Forces on active duty who move because of a permanent change of station under a military order may claim the moving expense deduction under current law.

 Source: